Azathothas/Stars/README.md

 - [Josue87/gotator](https://github.com/Josue87/gotator) – Gotator is a tool to generate DNS wordlists through permutations.
 - [Josue87/roboxtractor](https://github.com/Josue87/roboxtractor) – Extract endpoints marked as disallow in robots files to generate wordlists.
 - [Kriechi/git-monitor](https://github.com/Kriechi/git-monitor) – Monitor Git repositories for new commits
+- [LeanerCloud/AutoSpotting](https://github.com/LeanerCloud/AutoSpotting) – Saves up to 90% of AWS EC2 costs by automating the use of spot instances on existing AutoScaling groups.
+Installs in minutes using CloudFormation or Terraform.
+Convenient to deploy at scale using StackSets.
+Uses tagging to avoid launch configuration changes.
+Automated spot termination handling.
+Reliable fallback to on-demand instances.
+- [LeanerCloud/aws-ipv4-cost-viewer](https://github.com/LeanerCloud/aws-ipv4-cost-viewer) – CLI tool that shows the future public IPv4 costs for a variety of AWS resources across all AWS regions from an account.
+- [LeanerCloud/ec2-instances-info](https://github.com/LeanerCloud/ec2-instances-info) – Golang library for specs and pricing information about AWS EC2 instances based on the data from www.ec2instances.info
 - [LeeBrotherston/badflare](https://github.com/LeeBrotherston/badflare) – OSINT tool for discovering the real IP addresses of services which are behind Cloudflare but not properly locked down
 - [Legit-Labs/legitify](https://github.com/Legit-Labs/legitify) – Detect and remediate misconfigurations and security risks across all your GitHub and GitLab assets
 - [M3DZIK/go-pingbot](https://github.com/M3DZIK/go-pingbot) – ⚡ This application "pings" websites every few minutes.
 It can be used to keep the application alive on e.g. glitch.me or repl.it.